Dipsy0830/Dipsy0830.github.io/_pages/about.md

 Before that, I obtained my PhD degree in Electronic Engineering at the College of Information Engineering, Zhejiang University of Technology, under the supervision of Prof. [Jinyin Chen](http://121.196.145.171:8080/chenjinyin/).
 Besides, I was a visiting scholar in the LAIR Lab at Lehigh University, supervised by Prof. [Lichao Sun](https://lichao-sun.github.io/).
 Now I am also working closely with Prof. [Yao Wan](https://scholar.google.com/citations?user=c3MtqtMAAAAJ&hl=en).
 I obtained my B.E. degree in Electrical Engineering and Automation at the College of Information Engineering, Zhejiang University of Technology.

 My research interest includes multi-modal models and trustworthy machine learning.
-I am now working on trustworthy problems and benchmarks on multi-modal models.
 If you are seeking any form of academic cooperation, please feel free to email me.

 <br/>
 💡 &nbsp; **Research is just one facet of my life.**